readingoutreach/Reading-Festival-Outreach-2016/_posts/2016-10-09-southhampton.md

 You are invited to join us to share the good news of God's love on the streets of Southampton.
 [SCN churches](http://www.southamptonchristiannetwork.org.uk/) are coming together for training ad outreach during the day and meeting for worship in the evenings.
 Yanks Oyekan and his team have seen a great response on the streets of Readig and are joining us to share their experiences and stories.

 The Southampton Turning starts on *Sunday 9th Ocotber at City Life Church 6:30pm*, with refreshments, prayer, worship and an outline of the week.
-From 10—21 October there will be daily training sessions at *[Above Bar Church](http://abovebarchurch.org.uk)* followed by outreach.
+From 10—21 October there will be daily training sessions at [Above Bar Church](http://abovebarchurch.org.uk) followed by outreach.
 At *7:30pm* there will be worship and testimony evenings as below.

 ## Sunday Celebration 9th & 16th October

-There will be a weekly celebration on Sunday's at *[City Life Church](http://www.citylife.org.uk)*, 286 Burgess Road
+There will be a weekly celebration on Sunday's at [City Life Church](http://www.citylife.org.uk), 286 Burgess Road

 ## Training & Outreach, Mon—Fri (& Sat am)